Do you find traveling with fibromyalgia a big challenge due to the many variables?

 The reason I make this reminder is that many non fibro people land at their destination with anticipation and joy.
 With fibromyalgia, you may be working through symptoms at this point, so a reminder to yourself AND those around you may be in order.
 They need to know that you are excited, but you need a little decompression time.
 This is YOUR vacation too.

-2. Remind yourself that getting out and doing new things is good for the soul.
+2. Remind yourself that getting out and doing new things is good for the spirit.
 Do not allow negative thoughts to come in about any limitations or perceived barriers.

 Also, I like to pray to be inspired by something during my vacation.
 I do this before leaving as well as praying for safety and protection.
 I remind myself that I am not in control and try to approach the vacation as a child would, with wonder and imagination, and most of all excitement!!